AndreiRacasan/blogster/readme.md

 # Blogster

-Full stack, CRUD blog app built with Node.js, Express, MongoDB, Mongoose, Marked.js and Bootstrap (plus Bootswatch).
+Full-stack, CRUD application built with Bootstrap, Node.js, Express and MongoDB.
+Allows the user to create, read, update and delete articles.

 Click <a href="https://ar-blogster.herokuapp.com/">**here**</a> for a live demo.